robb/robb.swift/Posts/2019-11-30-a-peel-off-animation.md

 ---

-One of my favorite moments of surprise and delight in iOS is the peel-off animation you see when users you send a sticker to someone in Messages.
+One of my favorite moments of surprise and delight in iOS is the peel-off animation you see when you send a sticker to someone in Messages.
 In this post, I'll go over how to recreate this animation in SceneKit and how to integrate it into a normal UIKit app.
 For context, [this is what it looks like][stickers-video].

 If you look at the animation closely, you can make out multiple separate